alexvasilkov/GradleGitDependenciesPlugin/README.md

 Other optional parameters:

     def vcs() {
-        xxx dir: '[Repository directory, overrides global vcs directory settings]',
+        xxx dir: '[Repository directory, overrides global vcs directory settings.
+Optional.]',
-            username: '[Username to access repo]',
+            username: '[Username to access repo.
+Optional.]',
-            password: '[Password]',
+            password: '[Password.
+Optional.]',
+            authGroup: '[Group name to share same access credentials.
+Optional, default is VCS.]',
-            includeProject: [Whether to include this repo as Gradle project, true by default],
+            includeProject: [Whether to include this repo as Gradle project.
+Optional, true by default.],
-            addDependency: [Whether to add this project as dependency, true by default.
+            addDependency: [Whether to add this project as dependency.
-                            Only works if 'includeProject' is true.],
+                            Only works if 'includeProject' is true.
+Optional, true by default.],
-            keepUpdated: [Whether to update this repo automatically or not, true by default] }
+            keepUpdated: [Whether to update this repo automatically or not.
+Optional, true by default.]
+    }

-If there were no username specified (like shown above), than plugin will look first for property named `[name in upper case]_USERNAME` and than for general property `VCS_USERNAME` in next places:
+If `username` property is not specified, plugin will look first for property named `[name in upper case]_USERNAME` and than for property `[authGroup]_USERNAME` (`VCS_USERNAME` by default) in next places:

 1. `vcs.properties` in the root directory of the project
 1. `gradle.properties` in the root directory of the project
 1. `gradle.properties` in `[USER_HOME]/.gradle/` directory
 1. Environment variables

-For password plugin will look first for property named `[name in upper case]_PASSWORD` and than for general property `VCS_PASSWORD` in same places.
+If `password` property is not specified, plugin will look first for property named `[name in upper case]_PASSWORD` and than for property `[authGroup]_PASSWORD` (`VCS_PASSWORD` by default) in same places.

 I.e. if dependency name is `ProjectName` than plugin will first look for `PROJECTNAME_USERNAME` and `PROJECTNAME_PASSWORD` properties.